XPIAN/xpian.github.io/baptisminearlychristianity.md

 teachings that make up the elementary doctrine of Christ.

 The final passage in the New Testament about baptism is 1 Peter 3:18-22.
-In this passage, were the context is suffering for doing good, Peter teaches that just as Noah was saved through water, so disciples are now saved through baptism[^7].
+In this passage, where the context is suffering for doing good, Peter teaches that just as Noah was saved through water, so disciples are now saved through baptism[^7].
 Those who teach that baptism has no part in salvation have to ignore the clear teaching of this passage.
 "Baptism